| | |

 The house has two storeys.
 The front steps in the center of the house lead up to the front door at the upper floor, with a window on either side of it.
 The upper storey is painted red.
 Below it, the lower storey appears to be partially under ground.
 One window shows on either side of the central stairway.
 This floor is painted blue.
 The trim on the windows and door is painted white.
 The stairs have, in the middle of each step, something painted in white on blue in Icelandic.
 The words are framed on either side of every second step with a red heart.
 The small yard is edged with a white picket fence.

-a house in Hólmavik
+A house in Hólmavik.

 The Museum of Icelandic Sorcery and Witchcraft